laheadle/tournabox/README.md

 2 - filter by name
 3 - group by Player.country
 3 - filter by country
-3 - group by (seed, name ascending)
+3 - group by: player (seed, name ascending)

 columns